cuitaixiang/taucoin-ipfs-docs/doc/Tau-block-tx-structure-draft-cn.md

 goto step (3) until surveyed 2/3 of myPeers[`ChainID`][...]

-6. accounting the voting rule, pick up the highest weight among the roots even only one vote, then use own safetyroot uptimestamp the CBC safety root: mySafetyContractResultStateRoots[`ChainID`] = voted SAFETY), 统计方法是所有的root的计权重，选最高。 goto (9)
+6. accounting the voting rule, pick up the highest weight among the roots even only one vote, then use own safetyroot uptimestamp the CBC safety root: mySafetyStateRoots[`ChainID`] = voted SAFETY), 统计方法是所有的root的计权重，选最高。 goto (9)
 // use  map[root string]Uint to count voting.

 7. graphRelaySync( Relay, peerID_A, chainID, null, selector(field:=contractJSON));
    if err= null, myRelays[successed].add{this Relay}
 8. if ok, then verify {
-if received ContractResultStateRoot/contractJSON shows a more difficult chain than SafetyContractResultStateRoot/contractJSON/`difficulty` and future root/contract/json/ safetyroot timestamp is passed clock, 不能在未来再次预测未来, then verify this chain's transactions until the MutableRange. in the verify process, it needs to add all db variables, hamt and amt trie to local. for some Key value, it will need `graphRelaySync` to get data from peerID_A;
+if received StateRoot/contractJSON shows a more difficult chain than SafetyStateRoot/contractJSON/`difficulty` and future root/contract/json/ safetyroot timestamp is passed clock, 不能在未来再次预测未来, then verify this chain's transactions until the MutableRange. in the verify process, it needs to add all db variables, hamt and amt trie to local. for some Key value, it will need `graphRelaySync` to get data from peerID_A;
 goto (9)
 }
   else {